alessandro-arg/alessandro-arg/README.md

 I design clean, modern UIs with **Tailwind CSS**, bring ideas to life with **APIs**, and enjoy creating smooth user experiences.

 ## 🚀 Currently
-- 🔭 Working on: a small SaaS project
+-  Working on a new portfolio website
-- 🌱 Learning: Python, Next.js and Prisma
+-  Learning Python and Django
-- 👯 Open to collaborate on: open-source Angular/Next.js projects
+-  Open to collaborate on open-source Angular/Next.js projects

 ## 🛠️ Tech Stack & Skills